 SRJC PRESENTS ACTOR-CREATED SHOW ‘OVERCOME’

-Santa Rosa Junior College’s Theatre Arts Department is closing its all-virtual spring season with an actor-created performance piece titled “overcome,” the lower-case “o” being part of the title.
+Santa Rosa Junior College’s Theatre Arts Department will close its all-virtual spring season with an actor-created performance piece titled “overcome,” the lower-case “o” being part of the title.
 Directed by Reed Martin of Sonoma’s Reduced Shakespeare Company, and choreographed by Alyce Finwall, the production is an exploration of the students’ relationship to tragedy and triumph, devastation and joy.
 What they’ve created is a visual collage of stories, songs, poems, scenes and dance based on the challenges they’ve faced and overcome.
-The show streams live on YouTube on for three more times: April 30 and May 1 at 7:30 p.m., and on May 2 at 2 p.m.
+The show streams live on YouTube on April 23, April 24, April 30 and May 1 at 7:30 p.m., and on May 2 at 2 p.m.
 Tickets are available on a donation basis, and can be obtained by visiting TheatreArts.santarosa.edu.

 MAY YOUR HEALTH MOVE FORWARD